whyboris/utilitarianism.net/content/objections-to-utilitarianism/cluelessness.md

     It's true that this is a significant difference.
 But it's a mistake to assume that anything morally significant must change how we assess _acts_, when often _attitudes_ are better suited to reflect such significance.
 We should feel vastly more angst and ambivalence—and strongly wish that more information was available—in a high-stakes “total uncertainty” case than in a “known zero” case.
 That seems sufficient to capture the difference.

 [^7]:
-     Greaves, Hilary (2016).
-[Cluelessness](https://doi.org/10.1093/arisoc/aow018). _Proceedings of the Aristotelian Society_, 116(3): 311–339, section IV.
+     Greaves (2016), section IV.

 [^8]:
-     Greaves (2016), section V. See also Mogensen, Andreas (2020).
+     Greaves (2016), section V. See also Andreas Mogensen (2020).
 [Maximal Cluelessness](https://doi.org/10.1093/pq/pqaa021). _The Philosophical Quarterly_, 71: 141–162.

 [^9]:
      For an exploration of whether the world is overpopulated or underpopulated, see Ord, T. (2014).
-[Overpopulation or Underpopulation?](http://amirrorclear.net/files/overpopulation-or-underpopulation.pdf), in Goldin, I. _[Is the World Full?](http://doi.org/10.1093/acprof:oso/9780199677771.001.0001)_.
+[Overpopulation or Underpopulation?](http://amirrorclear.net/files/overpopulation-or-underpopulation.pdf), in Ian Goldin (ed.), _[Is the World Full?](http://doi.org/10.1093/acprof:oso/9780199677771.001.0001)_.
 Oxford: Oxford University Press.

 [^10]:
-     For a related defense of the “procedural rationality” of relying on heuristics in the face of cluelessness, see Thorstad, David and Mogensen, Andreas (2020), [Heuristics for clueless agents: how to get away with ignoring what matters most in ordinary decision-making](https://globalprioritiesinstitute.org/david-thorstad-and-andreas-mogensen-heuristics-for-clueless-agents-how-to-get-away-with-ignoring-what-matters-most-in-ordinary-decision-making/). _GPI Working Paper 2, 2020_.
+     For a related defense of the “procedural rationality” of relying on heuristics in the face of cluelessness, see David Thorstad, and Andreas Mogensen (2020), [Heuristics for clueless agents: how to get away with ignoring what matters most in ordinary decision-making](https://globalprioritiesinstitute.org/david-thorstad-and-andreas-mogensen-heuristics-for-clueless-agents-how-to-get-away-with-ignoring-what-matters-most-in-ordinary-decision-making/). _GPI Working Paper 2, 2020_.

      Whether it's worth evaluating overpopulation concerns more deeply will depend on factors such as: (i) how many resources are at stake—more investigation is plausibly warranted for a grant-maker directing billions of dollars than for an individual donating a few hundred dollars; and (ii) how tractable the uncertainty seems, or what the expected value-of-information is of further investigation.
 For a small donor with little chance of swiftly resolving their uncertainty, it will often be most reasonable to entirely ignore complex cluelessness.